Harshal7797/Java-Trading_Application/README.md

   - `Service` : This component is knows as Business logic.
 In computer software a business logic is the part of program that encodes the real-world` business rules` that determines how data can be created, stored and changed.`Business Rules` describe the operation, definitions and constraints that apply to an organization.
   - `Dao` : Data Access Object which handles various object.
 DAO is used to map the retrieved information from `IEX Cloud` and then latter use it to persist data into `PSQL` database.
   - `SpringBoot: webservlet/TomCat and IoC` : Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
 Tomcat manages the mapping from swagger Ui to your application so correct request get executed.
 Inversion of Control is a principle in software engineering by which the control of objects or portions of a program is transferred to a container or framework.
 It’s most often used in the context of object-oriented programming.
   - `PSQL` - PostgrSQL, also know as postgres, is a free and open-source relational database management system.
-It contains the information for trader, account, how many stock he holds
+It contains the information for trader, account, how many stock he/she holds and daily list of quote which is retrieved from IEX cloud.
   - `RDBMS`.
 It takes the information from DAO and store it into `PSQL` database using DataSouce (JDBC Connection).
   - `IEX`  - Investors  Exchange is a stock exchange based in United States.
 For this Application we use `IEX Cloud` is a flexible financial data platform connecting a wide array of developers with curated financial data.
 It also offers an API service, allowing developers to query US and Canadian Stock Data.